 The tables are first-come-first-served, meaning no extra ticket is required for the area.
 There are reserved seats on a lower level, like at the Beach, but the view only marginally improves.
 This is a great place for a snack or a meal with a nice cocktail for a few innings, or even an entire game.
 Since the tables seat four or six—and are always in short supply—it can also be a good place to meet people when visiting with a small party, or going alone.
 In fact, two of my ballpark buddies and I met over ceviche one evening at this very location.

 This final location is something of a hidden gem, although it can be seen from anywhere in the ballpark.
 The top floor of the Western Metal Supply building contains an area known as the Loft.
-It’s essentially a sports bar, and is ideal for relaxing before and after a game, with many enjoying it during as well.
+It’s essentially a sports bar and is ideal for relaxing before and after a game, with many enjoying it during as well.

 The space is wide and, through windows overlooking reserved balconies, has pretty good views of the field.
-There is a variety of sausages and meat-heavy sandwiches, and a sizable selection of beers and mixed drinks.
+There is a variety of sausages and meat-heavy sandwiches and a sizable selection of beers and mixed drinks.
 It also hosts a number of popular pool tables and numerous televisions to keep up with the game.

 The best event began in the 2019 season.
 Following a Padres win—and there are substantially more these days—the Loft offers Celebratory Buds.
 The special deal is $3 after the final out, lasting for an hour.
 These specialty Budweiser cans sport a Swingin’ Friar – a cool souvenir.
 And they taste far sweeter than normal, especially after a victory over the Dodgers.
 It is ideal for waiting out a stuffed escalator back to the ground, and for mingling with other fans to discuss the game.

 Overall, Petco Park San Diego represents one of the best venues the city has to offer, with a wealth of fun and memorable events, food, drink, and special traditions that rival those of any other stadium in the world.
 A summertime visit to San Diego is incomplete without touring its beautiful grounds and enjoying a game.
 With any luck, this guide provides the insider knowledge necessary to make the most of any visit.
+So go and grab yourself some tickets and have a great time!

 This article was written by Ben J. Byard for San Diego Explorer.com